scunning1975/collegio-carlo-alberto/README.md

 ## Schedule Overview -- Days and Times

-There are five days.
-The following is our schedule:
+The class is approximately 19 hours over five days.
+The following is our daily schedule:

 **Monday (day 1)**:
 - 14:00 to 17:00 (3 hours, no breaks)

 **Tuesday to Thursday (days 2-4):**
 - 10:00 to 12:00 (2 hours)
 - 12:00 to 13:00 (lunch)
 - 13:00 to 16:15 (3 hours plus a 15-min break)

 **Friday (day 5)**
 - 14:00 to 16:00 (2 hours, no breaks)